European Economic Area (EEA) nationals and their non-EEA family members to live and work in the UK.

 Any application must be supported with original evidence which includes evidence of identity, your relationship with that family member and your ongoing status as a qualified person.
 We can manage your application, providing clear guidance and instruction throughout.

 An EEA family permit is issued for six months initially when applied from overseas.
-This can be extended into a residence card for a further 5 years.
+This can be extended into Pre-Settled for a further 5 years.

-You may be able to apply for Permanent Residence following five years continuous stay in this category as an EEA national or family member.
-With Brexit looming in March 2019, this should be a priority for any EEA Nationals looking to stay permanently in the UK.
+You may be able to apply for Settled Status following five years continuous stay in this category as an EEA national or family member to stay in the UK permanently.

 EEA Family member refusals